2025 St. Louis Cardinals season

 The 2025 St. Louis Cardinals season was the 144th season for the St. Louis Cardinals, a Major League Baseball franchise in St. Louis, Missouri.
 It was the 134th season for the Cardinals in the National League and their 20th at Busch Stadium III.
 On September 24, the Cardinals were eliminated from postseason contention for the third consecutive season.

+For the first time since 2018, Paul Goldschmidt was not on the roster, as he signed with the Yankees in free agency.

 After the season, longtime President of Baseball Operations John Mozeliak stepped down and Chaim Bloom took over.

+The St. Louis Cardinals drew an average home attendance of 27,777, the 19th-highest of all MLB teams.